Drone hits tower housing Russian ministries for second time in three days | Law-Order

 Ukraine has drawn satisfaction from the attacks, though without directly claiming responsibility for them.
 "Moscow is rapidly getting used to a full-fledged war," Ukrainian presidential adviser Mykhailo Podolyak wrote on X, the social media platform previously known as Twitter.

 He said Russia should expect "more unidentified drones, more collapse, more civil conflicts, more war".
-'OUT OF CONTROL'
+'NO ONE IS SAFE'

+Moscow residents Reuters spoke to near the site of the attack gave differing views on the risks they felt they faced.
+"In this situation, any place can be hit, so it is quite hard to feel 100% safe," said Alexander Gusev, 67.
+"No one is safe in this situation because we don't know what will hit us and where."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)